dhis2/dhis2-releases/roadmap/tracker.md

     -   Use of improvements to working lists and analytics in recommended configuration
         -   Updating the recommended configuration for education to make use of new working lists / line listing / analytics

--   Deduplication

-    -   Duplicate detection/comparison of tracked entity instances
-    -   UI support for detecting and merging duplicates - simple/automatic cases
-        -   Making use of the deduplication capabilities added to the back end in 2.37

--   Extensibility

-    -   Plugins: Enabling the easier introduction of external applications and widgets
-    -   Allow reuse of self-contained tracker components in other apps

 -   Stability and performance